Use Apple Intelligence with Siri on Mac

 With Apple Intelligence, you can make requests to Siri that build on your previous requests, maintaining the context of what you just said.

-For example, you can say something like “How are the British and Irish Lions doing this season?”
+For example, you can say or type something like “How are the San Francisco Giants doing this season?”
 Then ask, “When are they playing next?”
 And finally: “Add that to my calendar”.

 Activate Siri, then make a request.